 Australian registered private health insurers are also required to:

 - grant a member who transfers between Australia-based insurers continuity of cover for up to 30 days from the date they leave their previous insurer

 - provide members who terminate their policy with a clearance certificate, approved by the Department of Home Affairs, within 14 days of the termination date or the date they were notified of the termination, whichever is later

-To comply with the minimum level of health insurance, a policy must not contain a buy-out clause that would have the effect of terminating the insurer’s liabilities in exchange for a predetermined lump sum payment.
+To comply with the minimum level of health insurance, a policy must not contain a buy-out clause that would have the effect of terminating an Australian registered private health insurer’s liabilities in exchange for a predetermined lump sum payment.

-The insurer will allow the insured person 60 days from the last financial date of membership to pay a premium without terminating the membership.
+The Australian registered private health insurer will allow the insured person 60 days from the last financial date of membership to pay a premium without terminating the membership.

-Insurers do not have to pay for treatment received during any arrears period until and unless the arrears are paid for the relevant period.
+Australian registered private health insurers are not required to pay for any treatment received during a period of arrears until and or unless the period of arrears is paid for in relation to the relevant period.